 Nextcloud supports simple version control system for files.
 Versioning creates backups of files which are accessible via the Versions tab on the Details sidebar.
 This tab contains the history of the file where you can roll back a file to any previous version.
 Changes made at intervals greater than two minutes are saved in data/[user]/files_versions.

-To restore a specific version of a file, click the circular arrow to the left.
+To restore a specific version of a file, click the circular arrow to the right.
 Click on the timestamp to download it.

 The versioning app expires old versions automatically to make sure that the user doesn't run out of space.
 This pattern is used to delete old versions:

 For the first second we keep one version

 For the first 10 seconds Nextcloud keeps one version every 2 seconds

 For the first minute Nextcloud keeps one version every 10 seconds

 For the first hour Nextcloud keeps one version every minute

 For the first 24 hours Nextcloud keeps one version every hour

 For the first 30 days Nextcloud keeps one version every day